open-oni/oni-agent/README.md

 The following commands are currently available:

+- `load-title`: takes the ssh input, writes it out to a temporary location, and tells ONI to ingest that as a MARC XML document representing a newspaper title.
-- `version`: reports the version number of the agent
+- `version`: reports the version number of the agent.
-- `job-status <job id>`: Reports the status of the given job id: "pending", "started", "couldn't start", "successful", or "failed"
+- `job-status <job id>`: Reports the status of the given job id: "pending", "started", "couldn't start", "successful", or "failed".
-- `job-logs <job id>`: Reports the full list of a command's logs, with timestamps added for clarity
+- `job-logs <job id>`: Reports the full list of a command's logs, with timestamps added for clarity.
 - `load-batch <batch name>`: Creates a job to load the named batch, using the configured batch path combined with the batch name to find it on disk.
 The return includes a job ID for monitoring its status.
 A job ID of -1 indicates